June 16, 2018 · Human Resource Management,

-- Offer growth opportunities: Typically, millennials value overall workplace perks and benefits much more than direct compensation.
+Typically, millennials value overall workplace perks and benefits much more than direct compensation.
 In a PwC survey, 44% of millennials reported competitive wages as a motivator, while 52% stated growth opportunities.
-Employers must design career paths that foster millennials’ high ambitions and growth-drive.
+Employers must design career paths that foster millennials’ high ambitions and growth-driven.

-- Minimize traditional hierarchies: Millennials are all for bridging formal associations and “sharing” and “connecting” as equals.
-A flatter organization structure may appeal more to millennials, because they will feel heard, and will see opportunities to grow based on capability rather than on longevity.
+Millennials are all for bridging formal associations and “sharing” and “connecting” as equals.
+A flatter organizational structure may appeal more to millennials, because they will feel heard, and will see opportunities to grow based on capability rather than on longevity.
 In fact, Forbes found that millennials are no longer willing to wait 3-5 years for a promotion, they expect fast growth in multi-dimensions.
 Design a performance management system that values contributions, over tenure.
 And offer cross-functional growth opportunities to make a flatter organization structure effective.

-- Harness their skills: Millennials have many skills that veterans can learn from, for example, social media savvy.
+Millennials have many skills that veterans can learn from, for example, social media savvy.
 Harness those skills by instating processes like reverse mentoring.
-This will not only make millennials feel valued as employees, but also help build relevant modernt skills from within.
+This will not only make millennials feel valued as employees, but also help build relevant modern skills from within.

 Organizations must position themselves as millennial-friendly, by incorporating the following engagement and retention strategies, if they wish to attract and retain millennials.
 For this, the above elements must be ingrained into the talent management strategy, every step of the employee life cycle leveraging technology.